 Want a bigger screen?
 Try the HP 15.6″ HD.

-Minecraft Laptop Buying Guide
+Best Minecraft Laptop Buying Guide

 To help you find the best laptop for Minecraft that delivers an amazing Minecraft gaming experience, here is a comprehensive buying guide that talks about Minecraft laptop requirements so you can choose the best possible laptop (or PC/ desktop) that works for your gaming needs, whether that’s the latest top-of-the-line laptop that can run various mods and shaders, or an old, low-end, refurbished model that can run Minecraft at its most basic version.
+So without saying much more, here are the requirements for the best laptops for Minecraft

 Recommended: Dual or quad core, at least 3 HGz